 - 1 cup (130g) powdered sugar

 - 1 Tbsp heavy cream, then more as needed

 - 1 Tbsp milk

-- Whisk together all glaze ingredients in a small mixing until well combined.
+- For the glaze: Whisk together all glaze ingredients in a small mixing until well combined.
 Thin with additional cream as needed, 1 tsp at a time.